CHA — Chagee Holdings Limited American Depositary Shares

 - Same-Store Sales: Declined by 25.5% year-over-year in Q4, marking a significant challenge.

-- Gross Margin: Improved to 53.2% from 51.6% year-over-year due to lower costs in packaging and logistics.
+- Gross Margin: Improved to 53.2% in Q4, up from 51.6% a year ago, due to lower costs in packaging and supply chain.

-- Operating Loss: RMB 35.5 million in Q4, compared to an operating income of RMB 642.5 million in the previous year, largely due to restructuring costs.
+- Operating Loss: RMB 35.5 million in Q4, compared to an operating income of RMB 642.5 million in the prior year, largely due to restructuring costs.

 - Cash Position: Ended Q4 with RMB 7.89 billion in cash and equivalents, up from RMB 4.87 billion at the end of 2024.